 The road continues up for about another 4 miles at a straight and steady pitch, none of it grim, all of it work.
 Again the landscape changes, because it’s been logged here and there’s less water, so the forest is stunted and at times feels more like shrubbery than forest primeval.
 At the obvious summit you descent for 1.5 miles to the bottom of a large saddle and meet the gravel patch that is our turn-around point.
 Again, if you’re done climbing for the day, turn around back at the summit—you won’t miss anything.
-On the other hand, if you decide to log a few more miles, past the gravel the road soon climbs to a second summit before plummeting steeply down to Oakridge.
+On the other hand, if you decide to log a few more miles, past the gravel the road soon climbs 8 more miles to a second summit before plummeting steeply down to Oakridge.

 On the ride home, the descent from the summit to the four-way is fairly straight, but the descent from there back to the main road is breath-taking.
 Descending the main road offers some 30-mph stretches, but it’s slow and straight enough in the main to let you relax and take in the splendid scenery a second time.

 Take Lower Brice Creek Road on your return for maximum scenic payoff or creek swimming, but it is more up and down than the main road, so if you just want to be done, stay on Row River Road back to your car.

-Adding Miles: As I said, the good riding within 20 miles of this ride is endless.
+Adding Miles: As I said, there’s a lot of good riding within 20 miles of this ride.
 Most simply, you can continue on from our turn-around point to Oakridge, an additional 24 miles, making for a total of 50 miles—actually fewer than our out-and-back route but more work because past our turn-around point you climb for 8 more miles).
 You just need to find a way back from Oakridge.
-Riding from Oakridge to Culp Creek is much like our ride except you do the climbing in fewer miles, so it’s steeper (14 miles to the summit from the Oakridge side, 34 miles from the Culp Creek side).
+Riding from Oakridge to Culp Creek you do the same elevation gain in fewer miles, so it’s steeper (14 miles to the summit from the Oakridge side, 34 miles from the Culp Creek side).
 Once in Oakridge, you’ve got the Aufderheide ride and the other roads discussed there.